Other / mixed grade configuration · Lancaster, PA

 What is the racial and ethnic makeup of Washington El Sch?

-The largest demographic group at Washington El Sch is Hispanic or Latino at 85.7%.
-The school serves a diverse student body in Lancaster, PA.
+The largest demographic group at Washington El Sch is Hispanic or Latino at 85.7% of enrollment, in Lancaster, PA.

 What is the Resource Investment Index for Washington El Sch?

-Washington El Sch has a Resource Investment Index of 28/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Washington El Sch has a Resource Investment Index of 29/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page